sabomichal/immutable-xjc/README.md

 #### -imm-optionalgetter
 The '-imm-optionalgetter' option is used to wrap the return value of getters for non-required (`@XmlAttribute|Element(required = false)`) values with `java.util.Optional<OriginalRetunType>`.

+#### -imm-nofinalclasses
+The '-imm-nofinalclasses' option is used to leave all classes non-final.

 ### Usage
 #### JAXB-RI CLI